 Thousands of more officers in London are to go over the next 3 years and dozens of police stations in the capital have already closed.
 Some areas of London have lost 1 in 4 police officers.

-Central government funding for the Met has been frozen, resulting in a real terms cut due to inflation.
+Central government funding for the Met has been frozen, which equates to a cut in real terms, due to inflation.

 Local councils, which are also being squeezed, have had to to step in to cover the gap in police funding by raising council tax and cutting public services.

-As the most expensive city in Europe to rent in, it has the highest wage bill and other costs associated with new challenges, from training to technology.
+As the most expensive city in Europe to rent in, it has the highest wage bill and rising costs associated with new challenges, from training to technology.

 In 2013 starting salaries for constables in England and Wales were cut by £4,000 to £19,000.
 Even with the additional pay supplement to allow them meet the ‘living wage’, officers salaries are £1,000 a month below average.